o3de/o3de.org/content/docs/welcome-guide/features-intro.md

 ## Open source

-O3DE is open source under the Linux Foundation.
+O3DE is open source.
 You can use the provided binaries and tools to build your own projects, or get the source code and extend it!

 Visit [O3DE on GitHub](https://github.com/aws-lumberyard/o3de) to get the source code.